Rita-moe/4chan-list-videos/README.md

 #### listWebm(board, threadNo, config)

-Returns a promise that resolves to data about webms within a thread (see payload).
+Returns a promise that resolves to data about videos within a thread (see payload).

 #### url

 Type: `String`

 The URL of the thread.
-The thumbnail and webm links will use `https` if an `https` request is made.
+The thumbnail and video links will use `https` if an `https` request is made.

 #### board